intiocean/pyinter/README.md

 - make the project a homepage
 - check pylint
 - Create some concrete example use cases - daterange and version range
+- ensure all functions have docstrings describing the inputs and outputs